-As part of the 2017-2018 Budget, the Board of Directors created a pilot rebate program to encourage property owners with septic systems to hook up to the LOTT system.
-The pilot program's goal is two-fold: reduce nutrients to LOTT's receiving waters by providing a higher level of treatment than septic systems can provide, and gauge the effectiveness of such a program, including the financial benefits to existing LOTT ratepayers.
-Eligible participants in the pilot program can receive a rebate of between 50% and 75% of the Capacity Development Charge, depending on income.
-In 2018, the pilot program funded rebates totaling \$193,013.
+As part of the 2019-2020 Budget, the Board of Directors continued a rebate program to encourage property owners with septic systems to hook up to the LOTT system.
+The program's goal is two-fold: reduce nutrients to LOTT's receiving waters by providing a higher level of treatment than septic systems can provide, and gauge the effectiveness of such a program, including the financial benefits to existing LOTT ratepayers.
+Eligible participants in the program can receive a rebate of between 50% and 75% of the Capacity Development Charge, depending on income.
+In 2019, the program funded rebates totaling \$92,250.